abhi-khare/Game-of-life/README.md

 * If a cell is alive and surrounded by either 2 or 3 alive cell, it continues to live.
 * If a cell is dead and surrounded by exactly 3 alive cell, it borns again.

+The fascinating thing about the game is that even with such simple rules and only local interaction between the cells, we can see very complicated global behaviour.
+Sharing some gifs results from this implementation and few youTube links that shows more complex global behaviour.

+Life in life by Phillip Bradbury [ YT link](https://www.youtube.com/watch?v=xP5-iIeKXE8) </br>
+Epic conway's game of life by Rational Animations [YT link](https://www.youtube.com/watch?v=C2vgICfQawE)

 <h1>Runbook</h1> <br />